60 Groovy Photos

 Ann Margaret riding a chopper, 1960's.

 There’s no topping the Hollywood legend.
-The onscreen chameleon has been the sweet brunette, the foxy redhead, and the blonde bombshell.
-Her sexy, throaty singing voice had the public referring to her as the 'female Elvis’ and her love for motorcycles earned her a daredevil reputation.
+The onscreen chameleon has been the sweet brunette, the sassy redhead, and the unforgettable blonde.
+Her irresistible, throaty singing voice had the public referring to her as the 'female Elvis’ and her love for motorcycles earned her a daredevil reputation.

 A 23 year old John Wayne, Circa 1930.